epi2me-labs/wf-metagenomics/docs/quickstart.md

 If you want to run the workflow using your own database, you can use the parameters: database_set, taxonomy, database (kraken2) and reference and ref2taxid (minimap2).
 Run `nextflow run main.nf --help` to find out more about them.

+***Output***

+The main output of the wf-metagenomics pipeline is the `wf-metagenomics-report.html` which can be found in the output directory.
+It contains a summary of read statistics, the taxonomic composition of the community and some diversity metrics.

 ***Diversity***

 Species diversity refers to the taxonomic composition in a specific microbial community.
 There are three main concepts: